Kunal18/Multi-Modal-Intent-Recognition-in-Healthcare/README.md

 4. Follow the on-screen instructions to utilize the features of the project.

-## Contributing

-If you're interested in contributing to this project, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get started.

-## Libraries and Tools Used

-- Flask - The web framework used
-- NumPy - Library for numerical calculations
-- Other relevant libraries or tools

 ## Additional Information

 The original dataset with audio utterances can be found [here](https://www.kaggle.com/datasets/paultimothymooney/medical-speech-transcription-and-intent/data).
 The audio classification model is trained on the pre-processed dataset available [here](https://huggingface.co/datasets/shreyas1104/medical-intent-audio-dataset-consolidated).